Order of the Garter

 Post-nominal initials: KT or LT

-The Most Ancient and Most Noble Order of the Thistle represents the highest honor in Scotland, and it is second only to England’s Order of the Garter.
-It is possible that the Order may have been founded by James III, who was responsible for the changes in royal symbolism in Scotland, including the adoption of the thistle as the royal plant.
+The Most Ancient and Most Noble Order of the Thistle represents the highest honor in Scotland, and it is second only to the Order of the Garter.
+Founded by James VII and II in 1687, a monarch can bestow this order of chivalry upon people who have made distinguished contributions to the life of Scotland.

 Order of St. Patrick